jentery/508v4/keywords.md

 * **risk**: the perceived payoff or penalty for an action; it entails uncertainty, reward, and randomness
 * **route or network building**: a mechanic in games involving networks where players are encouraged to build connections or long chains of pieces; common in train and grid games
 * **rules**: guidelines or protocols for action; communicated in the manual or rulebook (compare with mechanic)
+* **rules lawyer**: a player who privileges the letter of the law over the spirit of play, often to gain advantage over other players; may also involve referencing obscure rules in a manual or handbook
 * **shedding**: when the player's objective is to be the first person to empty their hand of all cards (compare with accumulation)
 * **signaling**: a game with two players (sender and receiver); the sender has one of several types (private to the sender and unknown to the receiver) that determines their function and affects the messages they send; the receiver has only one type and thus their function is known; signaling games are Bayesian games, where players have incomplete information about the other players (e.g., info about their available strategies or payoffs), but also have beliefs with known probability distributions
 * **tableau**: a family of games where players have a visible array of components that they build and manipulate; the array affects the quality, quantity, or variety of available actions